astar55/TimeApp/README.md

 # TimerApp

-An Angular 2 Web App that dynamically creates Timers
+An Angular 2 Web App that dynamically creates Timers/Stopwatches